23 Science-Backed Natural Home Remedies for Arthritis Pain Relief

 Apply a chamomile tea poultice

-Shutterstock 1059136718
+shutterstock 1059136718

 Chamomile tea is an anti-inflammatory that may help with joint-pain relief.
 Brew a strong infusion using four chamomile tea bags in a cup or so of hot water.
 Steep, covered, for 20 minutes, then squeeze and remove tea bags.
 Soak a clean cloth in the cooling liquid and apply to achy joints.